 Our Guide to Second Home Residential Mortgages

-The number of people in the UK who now own a second home has increased significantly in recent years, explained a story in the Telegraph newspaper on the 19th of August 2017 – in just 14 years from the year 2000, ownership rose from just 1.6 million to 5.2 million households.
+The number of people in the UK who now own a A property that is purchased as a second home or holiday hom... has increased significantly in recent years, explained a story in the Telegraph newspaper on the 19th of August 2017 – in just 14 years from the year 2000, ownership rose from just 1.6 million to 5.2 million households.

 More surprising, perhaps, is the fact that the vast majority of these second home owners have the property for their own exclusive occasional use – only an estimated 3.4% of all such owners become landlords of holiday homes when they let the property out to visiting holidaymakers.